 The Biological Assessment is attached as Appendix C: Draft Biological Assessment which is from the 2018 EA and is still valid.
-The Biological Assessment determined there would be no impacts to Threatened or Endangered Species due to the proposed project.
+The Biological Assessment determined there would be no impacts to Threatened or Endangered Species due to the originally proposed project.
+Even with the proposed changes to the roadway alignments, this determination remains valid.

-3.3 Climate
+4.3 Climate

 The description of climate change and greenhouse gas emissions remains the same as the 2018 EA analysis.
-Currently, there are no air quality permit standards for the evaluation of greenhouse gas emissions that are emitted from construction activities.
-For the no-action alternative, there will be no projected increase or decrease in greenhouse emissions, which are considered in metric tons equivalent of CO2.
+Currently, there are no air quality permit standards for the evaluation of greenhouse gas emissions (GHG) that are emitted from construction activities.
+For the no-action alternative, there will be no projected increase or decrease in greenhouse emissions, which are considered in metric tons equivalent of CO^2 .
 There will be short term emissions associated with any of the build alternatives.
-The tons per year of CO2 were calculated in the Air Quality Analysis and were determined to be 473 tons/year.
-Because there are currently no standards for determining levels of significance of these emissions, there is no anticipated impact to climate from the build alternatives.
+The tons per year of CO^2 were calculated in the Air Quality Analysis and were determined to be 473 tons/year.